Corporations

 What is the title of the body of owners / shareholders / members, and what are the main tasks / responsibilities / powers of that body?

 The shareholders elect the directors who oversee the management of the corporation.
-Certain matters require the approval of the shareholders including the appointment of accountants and the approval of a change in the name of the corporation, making changes in its authorized capital, disposing of all or substantially all of the assets of the corporation, and amalgamating (merging) with another corporation which is not a subsidiary, holding body corporate or a “sister” corporation.
+Certain matters require the approval of the shareholders including the appointment of accountants and the approval of a change in the name of the corporation, making changes in its authorised capital, disposing of all or substantially all of the assets of the corporation, and amalgamating (merging) with another corporation which is not a subsidiary, holding body corporate or a "sister" corporation.

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?

-Unless the bylaws of the corporation otherwise provide, a quorum at a meeting of shareholders is holders of a majority of the shares entitled to vote at the meeting are present in person or represented by proxy.
+Unless the bylaws of the corporation otherwise provide, a quorum at a meeting of shareholders is holders of a majority of the shares entitled to vote at the meeting present in person or represented by proxy.
 Except for certain specific matters, decisions are made by a majority of shareholders.

 A shareholders' agreement or the articles of incorporation may require a greater number of votes of directors or shareholders than that required by the OBCA or CBCA.